When Is Civil War Reasonable? | With Jack Murphy & Chase Geiser

 And yeah, yeah, yeah.

-What did it take?
+What did it take, Lincoln?

-Like an actual attack where people are getting killed and whatever.
+Like, an actual attack where people are getting killed and whatever.

-The revolution was a tea tax, right?
+The revolution was a t-tax, right?

-T is too expensive.
+DMT is too expensive.

-Fuck these presidents.
+Fuck these press.

-Although conceptually, the revolt was really about there's more going on.
+Although conceptually, the revolt was really about.

 People were getting tarred and feathered.